geoloupix/.github/profile/README.md

 My Website : [florian-lefebvre.dev](https://florian-lefebvre.dev/)

 #### Marc M
 Hmmm,  why can't I just copy past what he just wrote ?
-French selAs you can guess, I'm a f-taught backend developer.
+As you can guess, I'm a French self-taught backend developer.
 I hate css and js.
 I do really hate that shit but thankfully Florian does that for me
 I lack of social interactions and friend for now 4 years and I've been learning PHP and a buch of stuff for now 4 years...
 I don't have a recent project, I missed them and when Florian asked me to help and create this project I said yeah !
 What I like outside coding is watching animes and going out with my friends !